Hostinger vs SiteGround Australia (2026): Singapore vs Sydney Compared

 Does SiteGround have Australian servers?

 Yes.
-SiteGround hosts on Google Cloud Platform’s australia-southeast1 region in Sydney.
-This is the primary reason SiteGround outperforms Hostinger for Australian visitors in speed tests.
-Note that SiteGround is a Bulgarian company — it is not Australian-owned — but the physical infrastructure is in Australia.
+SiteGround hosts on Google Cloud Platform's australia-southeast1 region in Sydney.
+This is the primary reason SiteGround outperforms Hostinger for Australian visitors.
+Note that SiteGround is a Bulgarian company - it is not Australian-owned - but the physical infrastructure is in Australia.

 How does Hostinger vs SiteGround pricing compare?